percona/everest-doc/docs/use/createBackups/create_new_database.md

     ![!image](../../images/create_db_from_pitr.png)

     !!! warning
         For PostgreSQL, point-in-time recovery (PITR) can get stuck in a **Restoring** state when you attempt to recover the database after the last transaction.
-See the [limitation](../createBackups/EnablePITR.md#limitation) section for a workaround.
+See the [Limitation for PostgreSQL](../createBackups/EnablePITR.md#limitation) section for a workaround.

 4. Follow the steps 4 to 12 from the [Create a new database from backup](#create-a-new-database-from-backup) section.